Torsion dystonia: Causes

 The disease is caused by a genetic disorder which results in a defect in a protein called Torsin A. A mutation in the DYT1 gene causes the loss of an amino acid, glutamic acid, in the Torsin A protein.
 Torsin A is an evolutionarily conserved AAA+ ATPase.
-The defective protein creates a disruption in communication in neurons that control muscle movement and muscle control.
-This mutation is most usually inherited from a parent, but can occur sporadically.
+The defective protein disrupts communication in neurons that control muscle movement and muscle control.
+This mutation is most usually inherited from a parent but can occur spontaneously.
 The disease is caused by a dominant allele, meaning that the person affected needs only one copy of the mutated DYT1 gene to have symptoms.
 However, only 30 to 40 percent of those that do have the gene actually have symptoms, leading researchers to believe that there are other factors involved.

 Diagnosis

 Classification

-There are several types of torsion dystonia that affect different areas of the body.
+Several types of torsion dystonia affect different areas of the body.
 However, it is unknown if the gene that causes Early-onset torsion dystonia is responsible for the other dystonias as well.